 For good or for bad, our friends in the Pacific Northwest have slogged through a punishing plethora of bad guys that play more like a series of Rocky movies than a business history.
 With experience in the ubiquitous Windows OS, and the slightly more closed Xbox gaming platform, Microsoft has rolled with the punches.

-This experience has been excessive, exasperating, and, now, here in late 2018 – a gold mine of knowledge.
+This experience has been excessive, exasperating, and, now, here as of late – a gold mine of knowledge.

 Understanding the 7 Pillars of IoT Security that Underline Microsoft’s new Azure Sphere

 That gold mine of Microsoft experience… results in 7 clear directives on how to build a secure ecosystem.
 Their Xbox devices, for example, have gone from instantly hackable to now, rock solid.
 These pillars trend from hardware root of trust, to failure monitoring and all the way up to cloud infrastructure.